Are you sure you want to delete this comment? It cannot be undone. |

 Seems very expensive compared to Foryhglade which is higher nutrion and the cost is high at £5 A day.
 I have 3 dogs and can't afford this.
 It also looks bland, colourless compared to Butternut box for example .
 My dogs enjoyed it but costly .James Bailey Ray Davies •2 years ago

 Hi James.
-The price comes from the Pets Love Fresh website so not that arbitrary really.James Bailey Ray Davies •one year ago
+The price comes from the Pets Love Fresh website so not that arbitrary really.James Bailey Ray Davies •2 years ago

 Hi Ray, thanks your comment and raising some interesting points.
 The score for forthglade may be higher, but this is down to a technicality from AADF's system - namely our packaging hasn't got "the percentage of the first non-meat ingredient on the packaging" which is an AADF requirement, not a labelling requirement for any regulator.
 To be clear, the brown rice is roughly 8% in most of our recipes, it's not a filler, it is there for the fibre content.
 The meat content of our recipes is above 70% and it is all British meat.
 So essentially, were we to have put 8% next to the rice on our labels, we'd score more highly than forthglade, so from a pure food perspective (rather than packaging and labelling) we are nutritionally fantastic.
 In addition on the pricing front, we have a sliding scale on the cost based on how much you can order, so again, if you were able to order in reasonable volume (5kg - 10kg order), you'd be able to get our food at a lower price to Forthglade.
 The final point to make is that we are gently cooking our food at a low temperature for several hours so it is delicious and tender - it also makes it really easy to digest.
 You commented that Butternut have more colours to their food, this lacks any scientific rigour and essentially involves putting in certain foods like carrots which have questionable benefits to dogs (and causes allergies in some dogs).
 Every ingredient in our food is there for a specific health benefit, not a marketing gimmick.Nicky Lindley Ray Davies •one year ago